pricilay/AirlineForecast/README.md

    – MASE (Mean Absolute Scaled Error)

-   – forecasts:  a dataFrame which contains departure date, booking date, and forecasts fromyour model.
+   – forecasts:  a dataFrame which contains departure date, booking date, and forecasts from model.

 APPROACH